Skip to content

 Force Development

-Since independence, the Newfoundland Armed Forces have developed into a modern, professional military:
+Since the establishment of the Republic, the Newfoundland Armed Forces have developed into a modern, professional military:

-- Royal Newfoundland Navy: Blue-water navy with bases at HMNB Argentia, St. John’s, Corner Brook, and Nain
+• Royal Newfoundland Navy: Maritime-focused navy with bases at HMNB Argentia, St. John’s, Corner Brook, and Nain

-- Cyber Defence Command (2008): Established at Argentia and Gander for cyber warfare and intelligence operations
+• Cyber Defence Command (2008): Established at Argentia and Gander for cyber defence and intelligence support operations

-- Special Operations Command: Elite “Narwhals” unit for Arctic operations and counter-terrorism
+• Special Operations Command: Elite “Narwhals” unit for Arctic operations and specialised security tasks

 NATO and Alliance Commitments